 What happens when you hang on too long at the end:

 Think about that feeling you get when you know an account is heading for a charge-off.
-If you are honest with yourself, that feeling comes much sooner than the actual event that causes it to be finalized.
-It could be a final broken promise, a “heads up” call from the original vendor, word received from one or more of the Personal Guarantors that the business is closing or they want out of this obligation, and so on.
+If you are honest with yourself, that feeling comes much sooner than the actual event that finalizes it.
+It could be a final broken promise, a “heads up” call from the original vendor, receiving word from one or more of the Personal Guarantors that the business is closing or they want out of this obligation, and so on.

 It seems like the longer you allow this account to be delinquent, the less collectible it becomes, statistically speaking.
 I know that sounds like a quote from “Captain Obvious,” but it is the plain truth.
-I am surprised how often we receive accounts which were allowed to become 180+ days behind prior to charge-off, and then after charge-off were not worked again for many months or years.
+It surprises me how often we receive accounts which are 180+ days behind prior to charge-off, and then after charge-off were not worked again for many months or years.

 Step 5 – Avoid jumping into court for your commercial collections services

 If you are rushing to judgments; you may be missing a crucial and more cost effective step.